as-a-service/html-to-svg/README.md

 # Takes a screenshot of the given page

-A simple web service that takes screenshot of the given URL
+A simple web service that takes screenshot of the given URL.

+Run with `docker run -p 8080:8080 gcr.io/steren-demo/screenshot`

 ## API